Cumene process: Acetone processing

 Crude acetone is hydrogenated in the liquid phase over Raney nickel or a mixture of copper and chromium oxide to give isopropyl alcohol.
 This process is useful, when it is coupled with excess acetone production.

-Mitsui & Co. developed additional step(s) to hydrogenating acetone and dehydrogenating the isopropanol product to propene, which is recycled as a starting reactant.
+Mitsui & Co. developed additional step(s) to hydrogenating acetone and dehydrating the isopropanol product to propene, which is recycled as a starting reactant.

 Byproducts

 Byproducts of the cumene process to produce phenol and acetone are acetophenone and alpha-methylstyrene.